BenLangmead/bowtie/MANUAL.markdown

 run `make` from the [MSYS] command line.

-To support the [`-p`] (multithreading) option, Bowtie needs the `pthreads` library on posix platforms like linux or will try to use native Win32 threads on Windows.
-For threading synchronization bowtie is using by default a spinlocking mechanism.
+To support the [`-p`] (multithreading) option, Bowtie needs the `pthreads` library on posix platforms like linux or will try to use native threads on Windows.
+For threading synchronization Bowtie is using by default a spinlocking mechanism.
 Spinlocking is in general much faster.
-However if the need arise to not use spinlocking bowtie can also be compiled using EXTRA_FLAGS=-DNO_SPINLOCK parameter.
+However if the need arise to not use spinlocking Bowtie can also be compiled using `EXTRA_FLAGS=-DNO_SPINLOCK` parameter.

 [MinGW]:    http://www.mingw.org/
 [TDM's MinGW Build]: http://www.tdragon.net/recentgcc/